Enterprise AI Procurement: Requirement Definition Before Vendor Evaluation

 The use case work also surfaces whether the organisation is ready to proceed.
 If defining the use case reveals that necessary data does not exist, or that the process the AI would support is itself poorly defined, or that success metrics cannot be agreed upon, those are signals that vendor engagement is premature.

 Enterprise AI does not operate in isolation.
 It integrates into workflows, and those workflows are performed by people with different roles, different access rights, and different responsibilities.
-Who will use the AI, for what purpose, under what constraints, and with what authority to act on its outputs are questions that determine how the system must be configured, governed, and supported.
+Who will use the AI, for what purpose, under what constraints, and with what authority to act on its outputs are questions that determine how the system is configured, governed, and supported.

 Vendors will ask about user roles during scoping.
 If the organisation cannot answer with specificity, vendors will make assumptions.
 Those assumptions shape architecture, licensing models, and governance design.
 They are often wrong, but they are usually not discovered to be wrong until deployment.